Miral-Alabdullah/Reading-Notes/Mindset.md

 *Criticism* | Ignores  | Learns from
 *Success of others* | Views as a threat | Is inspired by

+## > The things that help my mind to grow
+> > Learn something new everyday.
+> > Try new challenges.
+> > Keep my studying life on track.
+> > Take the other's success as inspired stories
+> > Get to know better and never let me down.

 ***

 <br>

 # Who is Miral?